-This work was made possible by the many individuals who served on and consulted for the reef remediation team, including Laura Alford, Jeff Braunscheidel, Mary Bohling, Grzegorz Filip, Jim Francis, Hal Harrington, Paul Kinzel, Jon Nelson, Sara Thomas, Mike Thomas, and Smith Group JJR.
-We also thank Taaja Tucker for assistance with figure preparation and thank Corbin Hilling, Stephen Murphy, and an anonymous reviewer for input on previous versions of the manuscript.
+This work was made possible the many individuals who served on and consulted the reef remediation team, including Laura Alford, Jeff Braunscheidel, Mary Bohling, Grzegorz Filip, Jim Francis, Hal Harrington, Paul Kinzel, Jon Nelson, Sara Thomas, Mike Thomas, and Smith Group JJR.
+We also thank Taaja Tucker for assistance with figure preparation and Stephen Murphy and an anonymous reviewer for input on previous versions of the manuscript.
 The findings and conclusions of this article are those of the authors and do not necessarily represent the views of the U.S. Fish and Wildlife Service.
 Funding for this work and the reef remediation program was provided by the Great Lakes Restoration Initiative, Great Lakes Fishery Trust, Detroit Edison Energy, and the Michigan Wildlife Council.